ricardo-passos/buildspace-gif-portal/README.md

 solana --version
 ```
 3 - Lastly, you'll need Anchor: https://project-serum.github.io/anchor/getting-started/installation.html#install-anchor
-  - Anchor is a framework we use maily to compile our program/smart contract and deploy it to the blockchain.
+  - Anchor is a framework we use mainly to compile our program/smart contract and deploy it to the blockchain.
 If you've tinkered with Ethreum, you can think of it being like a Hardhat.
   - If everything goes well, this commands should work:
 ```bash
 anchor --version